Casting¶

 target = pa.schema([pa.field("id", pa.int64()), pa.field("score", pa.float64())])

-out = cast_polars_dataframe(df, CastOptions(target_field=target))
+out = cast_polars_dataframe(df, CastOptions(target=target))

 Arrow ↔ Polars round-trip¶

-from yggdrasil.polars.cast import (
+from yggdrasil.polars.cast import polars_dataframe_to_arrow_table

-pl_df = arrow_table_to_polars_dataframe(arrow_table)
+pl_df = pl.from_arrow(arrow_table)

 roundtrip = polars_dataframe_to_arrow_table(pl_df)